 Karli had pushed for this.
 That was her, up closest to the door.
-She insisted on being the first to jump, an honor that would normally have gone to the heaviest of us.
+She insisted on being the first one out, an honor that would normally have gone to the heaviest of us.
 She had recently absorbed the play “Streamers,” by David Rabe, and today’s adventure seemed connected to an exploration of fear and courage, and a search for identity.
 Me, I spent all my spare time at Issaquah Soaring anyway, practically next door, and had always meant to try jumping.

 When not thrill-seeking, Karli and I both worked at the Bellevue City Attorney’s Office, a few miles down the road.
 Karli had started there as an intern, a way to get some criminal trial experience while still in law school.
 My work was mainly on the civil side, but for a year I also did most of the City’s criminal appellate work.

 A regular feature of this side job was showing up in Seattle on Friday afternoons, when the Superior Court heard appeals from the county’s municipal and district courts.
 One of my favorite adversaries there was a nice young public defender named Steve; he and I would get together after work to commiserate about the practice of law and Life In General.
 One of Steve’s concerns was his wife, who, he had begun to worry, was too much of a risk-taker to be a good candidate for motherhood.
 The one other person in the back of our plane turned out, of course, to be Steve’s wife.